Updated on January 15th, 2025

 Understanding the life cycle of pantry moths: The key to effective prevention

-To combat pantry moths effectively and prevent their invasion, understanding their life cycle is crucial.
-The Indianmeal moth undergoes a complete metamorphosis from egg to larva, then to pupa, and finally to adult.
-A single female can lay between 100 and 400 eggs, often near food sources, highlighting the need for vigilance.
-The lifecycle duration ranges from 30 days to several months, influenced by environmental conditions like temperature and humidity.
+A single female can lay between 100 and 400 eggs, often near food sources.
+The life cycle duration ranges from 30 days to several months, influenced by environmental conditions like temperature and humidity.
 Addressing each lifecycle stage—especially the larval stage, which causes the most damage—can significantly mitigate the risk of infestation.

 Implementing a holistic defense strategy